EarthBound fandom: Mother 3 fan translation

 After a decade of development hell, the Japanese video game Mother 3 was released in April 2006.
 When fan interest in an English localization went unanswered by Nintendo, Starmen.net announced their own fan translation in November.
 The project was led by the fansite's Clyde "Tomato" Mandelin, a professional game translator whose previous work includes games such as Kingdom Hearts II and anime such as Dragon Ball.

 The dozen fans who worked on the project had been vetted by Mandelin and had prior localization experience.
 Thousands of hours were put into the project between hacking the game data and translating the 1,000 pages of scripted dialogue.
 They built their own tools for the work.
-The final version was released in October 2008 and issued as a patch to be used with an emulator, a process of murky legality.
+The final version was released in October 2008 and issued as a patch to be used with an emulator.
 The patch was downloaded over 100,000 times in its first week.
 A fan-made, full-color, 200-page, professional-quality player's guide was released alongside the fan translation.
 1UP.com wrote that "no other game in the history of time garnered such a rabid demand for translation", and The Verge cited the effort as proof of the fan base's dedication.